Puri-EHS/80s-Arcade-Game/README.md

 **Architecture:**
+- Major modules and their interactions
+- What architectural choices did you make and why?
+- Diagram
+- APIs

 **UX Flow:**
 - Experience of a First-Time User (and How They'll Know What to Do): Like most fighting games, the experience of a new user involves many controls to learn.
 While we have detailed the controls above, there are multiple to memorize and someone who doesn't play games frequently may take more time to adapt.
 However, because our game is multiplayer, the user can learn the controls without pressure, either by experiementing by themselves or playing against someone for a test-round.